amnescher/VideoStreaming/README.md

 sudo docker compose up -d
 ```

-You can verify the creation of the topics by accessing the Kafka broker container and listing the topics:
+**Optional:** You can verify the creation of the topics by accessing the Kafka broker container and listing the topics:

 ```
 docker exec -it broker /bin/sh